 Figure 1.
 Values of the clustering coefficient through time units.
-Figures (a), (b), and (c) correspond to model executions with 101, 102 and 103 agents respectively and figure (d) correspond to wikiITRB.
-In figure 1 x axis is time units, y axis is the clustering coefficient of the resulting network after run the model, and each line in the graphic correspond to one value of agent capacity edition (k).
+Figures a, b and c correspond to model executions with 101, 102 and 103 agents respectively, and Figure d corresponds to wikITRB.
+In Figure 1, along the x axis are time units and the y axis shows the clustering coefficient of the resulting network after running the model.
+Each line in the graphic corresponds to one value of agent edition capacity (k).

-Figure 1. show that when both time and k increase, also increases the clustering coefficient.
-Regardless of the number of agents all graphics resulting from the model are very similar to the one of wikiITRB.
-While k increase there are a monotonic growth over time, however, this behavior it is not present to low values of k.
-Thus, for k >= 3 and t >= 5 times of total agents the behavior expected is consistent.
-This show how the values of individual capacity editions (k) and the time simulations (t) are relevant in the design of measurements or design systems based on collective intelligence, the implications of this results are discussed on lines below.
+Figure 1 shows that when both time (t) and k increase, the clustering coefficient also increases.
+Regardless of the number of agents, all graphics resulting from the model are very similar to the one of the wikITRB.
+While k increases, there is monotonic growth over time; however, this behavior is not present for low values of k.
+Thus, when k >= 3 and t >= 5 for the total number of agents, behavior is expected to be consistent.
+This shows how the values of individual edition capacity (k) and the time simulations (t) are relevant in the design of measurements or design systems based on collective intelligence.
+The implications of this result are discussed below.

-Figure 2. show the average path length (apl) for each amount of agents and the Wiki ITRB 2011.
-In a) b) and c) the results show how to evolve the curve of average apl over 80 simulations.
-The apl in wiki system have the same behaviour.
+Figure 2 shows the average path length (apl) for each number of agents and the WikITRB 2011.
+In a, b and c, the results show how the curve of the average apl over 80 simulations evolved.
+The apl in wiki systems demonstrates the same behavior.